MicroStrategy/embedding-sdk-docs/docs/embed-library-main-page/embed-custom-ui-on-all-pages.md

   - Show or hide the gotoLibrary icon.
   - Default value: `true`.
 - `title`
-  - Show or hide the dossier title.
+  - Show or hide the dashboard title.
   - Default value: `true`.
 - `toc`
   - Show or hide the TOC icon.